Al-Musawi

-al-Musawi (الموسَوي) is an Arabic title indicating a person descended from Musa al-Kazim, the seventh of the Twelve Shi'a Imams.
+al-Musawi (الموسَوي) is an Islamic title indicating a person descended from Musa al-Kazim, the seventh of the Twelve Shi'a Imams.
 Family members from this dynasty are amongst the most respected and well-known Muslims.
 Members of this family are referred to by the anglicized version of their name.
-Some Musawis of the subcontinent also take the last name of Kazmi (الكاظمي).
-Some Musawis migrated from Mecca and Medina, Saudi Arabia to a small village where their ancestor Musa Al-Kadhim is buried in Baghdad, Iraq (Kadhimain).
+The name is written in many different ways and forms, including but not limited to: (Al-, El-) Musawi, Mosawi, Moussawi, Moosawi, Musawy, Mousawy, Mousawi, Moosvi, Mosawy (Arabic transliteration), Mosavi, Moosavi, Mosawe, or Moussaoui (in the French transliteration) Moosawi (Bahraini translation) Al Mosawi (English translation), etc.